 Short Term Accommodation

-There is a large Couchsurfing community in Chiang Mai, so be sure to make some contacts prior to arriving (if you are interested).
+There is a large Couchsurfing community in Chiang Mai, so be sure to make some contacts before arriving (if you are interested).

 Things to Do and See

-- Temples / History – Chiang Mai is famous for a few impressive Buddhist temples and royal palaces.
+Temples / History – Chiang Mai is famous for a few impressive Buddhist temples and royal palaces.
 Wat Chedi Luang is a beautiful ruinous temple that dates back to the 14th century.
-A more modern temple with an ornate interior and intricate painted murals is Wat Phra Singh.
+A more modern temple with an ornate interior and intricately painted murals is Wat Phra Singh.

-- Museums – The Chiang Mai City Arts & Cultural Center is a museum that depicts the history of the area around Chiang Mai through a multimedia artful approach.
+Museums – The Chiang Mai City Arts & Cultural Center is a museum that depicts the history of the area around Chiang Mai through an artful multimedia approach.
 Open Tuesday – Sunday, 8:30 – 17:00.

-- Learn to Cook Thai Food – For its size, Chiang Mai has an extremely high concentration of cooking schools that will give you a tasty lesson on how to cook awesome Thai dishes.
+Learn to Cook Thai Food – For its size, Chiang Mai has an extremely high concentration of cooking schools that will give you a tasty lesson on how to cook excellent Thai dishes.
 Check out Baan Thai, Siam Rice, or the unique Thai Farm Cooking School.

-- Get a Massage – There are an abundance of places in Chiang Mai to relax and get a soothing Thai massage.
-1 hour massage should cost 150 – 250 THB ($5 – $8.36).
+Get a Massage – There are an abundance of places in Chiang Mai to relax and get a soothing Thai massage.
+One hour massage should cost 150 – 250 THB ($5 – $8.36).

 Outside of Chiang Mai

-Trekking – There are many adventure tour companies that offer packages to trek around the hillside region near Chiang Mai, stay in a local home, and visit a hill tribe.
+Trekking – Many adventure tour companies offer packages to trek around the hillside region near Chiang Mai, stay in a local home, and visit a hill tribe.

 Nature and Animals – If you enjoy wildlife and animals up close, Chiang Mai will supply you with some thrilling animal interactive activities.